 The aims of the present study were twofold:

-(1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of the five-phase lab study, including the time before, during, and after the potentially stressful micro-teaching unit.
+(1) The first research goal was to investigate whether HR measures assessed by a wrist-based fitness tracker were a suitable and effective method for mapping teachers’ HR over the course of the lab study, with a total duration of approximately 2 hours, including phases before, during, and after the stressful micro-teaching unit.

-First, we expected the participants to show an initial increase in their HR, followed by a peak during the micro-teaching unit and a decrease for the remaining phases.
+Looking at HR measures globally, we expected the participants to show an initial increase in their HR, followed by a peak during the micro-teaching unit and a decrease for the remaining phases.
 In addition, we examined whether z-standardization of the participants’ HR could serve as a useful method to account for individual differences in baseline HR: We expected to observe the same trends in both standardized and non-standardized HR values.

-Second, five representative 10-minute intervals were selected from the five phases (see Figure 2): pre-teaching interval (I1), teaching interval (I2), post-teaching interval (I3), interview interval (I4), and end interval (I5).
-We examined HR levels and changes during these intervals to test the hypotheses that, first, teachers showed the highest HR level during the micro-teaching unit (I2), compared to all other phases (**Hypothesis 1a**), and, second, that teachers´ HR increased during the pre-teaching interval (I1), i.e. while they were preparing for teaching, but decreased in all of the following intervals, because of habituation to teaching (I2) and recovering from the potentially stressful micro-teaching unit (I3-I5;**Hypothesis 1b**).
+In addition, we selected five representative 10-minute intervals from the five phases of the lab study (see Figure 2):, in order to test the hypotheses that, regarding RH levels, teachers HR would be the highest during the micro-teaching unit, compared to all other phases (**Hypothesis 1a**), and, regarding HR slopes, that teachers´ HR would increase while they were preparing for teaching (pre-teaching interval), but decrease in all of the following intervals, i.e. hwen they were habituating to and recovering from the stressful micro-teaching unit (**Hypothesis 1b**).

 (2) We further explored whether teaching experience made a difference in how teachers’ HR reacted to the classroom disruptions.
-In line with the above-reviewed research on teacher expertise and teacher stress, we expected more experienced teachers to be less stressed by the classroom events (**Hypothesis 2a**).
-In addition, we examined the relations between teachers’ appraisals of the classroom events (specifically, the disruptiveness of the events, and their confidence in dealing with them) and teachers’ HR level, beyond the explanatory power of teaching experience.
+We expected more experienced teachers to be less stressed by the classroom events (**Hypothesis 2a**).
+In addition, we examined the relations between teachers’ subjective appraisals of the classroom events (specifically, the disruptiveness of the events, and their confidence in dealing with them) and teachers’ HR level, beyond the explanatory power of teaching experience.
 We expected higher HR levels for teachers who felt more disrupted, regardless of their teaching experience (**Hypotheses 2b**), and lower HR levels for teachers who felt more confident, regardless of teaching experience (**Hypothesis 2c**).
 We hypothesized that each of the three predictors (teaching experience, disruption appraisal, confidence appraisal) uniquely contributed to explaining variance in teachers’ HR levels (**Hypothesis 2d**).
 In addition, we exploratively ran analogous analyses for the changes in HR.

 # Method